 Writing and media

-As an author, my first book, Turned On: Intimacy in a pornized society (THE WiTTING PRESS) was published in June 2010.
+As an author, my book, Turned On: Intimacy in a pornized society (THE WiTTING PRESS) was published in June 2010.
 I have also written articles and contributed to magazines as diverse as Therapy Today and Glamour, and consulted for broadcast media such as Channel 4 and BBC Three, making contributions to programmes like Channel 4's Porn on the Brain.

-I am an active networker and am always pleased to make professional connections with other therapists, whether they live close to the areas I work in (Cambridge, Bristol, Bath and Somerset) or much further afield.
+I am an active networker and am always pleased to make professional connections with other therapists, whether they live close to the areas I work in (Bristol, Bath, Somerset and Cambridge) or much further afield.